 Have you transferred out of the NHS Pension Scheme?
+You may be entitled to compensation.

 Despite concerns about the dwindling value of NHS pensions, as they are a final salary pension, a form of Defined Benefit pension, they are generally much more favourable than most private pension schemes available on the open market.